abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Real
 - **Description**: When set to a positive number, the high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$; if set to 0, then no Kerker scaling is performed.
 - **Default**: 0.0

+### mixing_tau
+- **Type**: Boolean
+- **Description**: Only relevant for meta-GGA calculations.
+If set to true, then the kinetic energy density will also be mixed.
+It seems for general cases, SCF converges fine even without this mixing.
+However, if there is difficulty in converging SCF for meta-GGA, it might be helpful to turn this on.
+- **Default**: False

 ### gamma_only